-Due to COVID-19 and local safety precautions, face masks are required while on the premises.
-Thank you for helping our community stay safe.
+Due to COVID-19, face masks are recommended and encouraged while on the premises.
+If you’d like a mask when you arrive, let our staff know.
+Thank you for helping our community stay safe!

 Do not give your animal food after midnight the night before surgery or the morning of surgery.
 Water is okay.